Mass grave: Health concerns

+The debate surrounding mass graves among epidemiologists includes whether or not, in a natural disaster, to leave corpses for traditional individual burials, or to bury corpses in mass graves.
+For example, if an epidemic occurs during winter, flies are less likely to infest corpses, reducing the risk of outbreaks of dysentery, diarrhea, diphtheria, or tetanus, which decreases the urgency to use mass graves.
+In modern times, a mass burial after a natural disaster may be a temporary expedience using individually bagged and tagged bodies to aid later retrieval, identification, and re-burial.
+A 2004 study indicates that the health risks from dead bodies after natural disasters are relatively limited.

 History

 Mass or communal burial was a common practice before the development of a dependable crematory chamber by Ludovico Brunetti in 1873.
 In ancient Rome waste and dead bodies of the poor were dumped into mass graves called puticuli.

 In Paris, the practice of mass burial, and in particular, the condition of the Cimetière des Innocents, led Louis XVI to eliminate Parisian cemeteries.
 The remains were removed and placed in the Paris underground forming the early Catacombs.
 Le Cimetière des Innocents alone had 6,000,000 dead to remove.
 Burial commenced outside the city limits in what is now Père Lachaise Cemetery.

-War
+War and mass violence

-Mongol Invasion of Kievan Rus'
+Mongol Invasion of Kievan Rus' (1223 to 1241)

 A mass grave containing at least 300 bodies of victims of a Mongol invasion of Kievan Rus' in the year 1238, was discovered during an excavation in 2005, in Yaroslavl, Russia.

-Thirty Years' War
+Thirty Years' War (1618 to 1648)

-The Thirty Years' War, in the 17th century, was Europe's deadliest religious conflict.
-In the Battle of Lützen, 47 soldiers who perished were buried in a mass grave.
+A mass grave containing at least 47 soldiers that were brutally massacred following the Battle of Lützen of the Thirty Years' War, in the 17th century, which was Europe's deadliest religious conflict, was exhumed and reported in 2017 of PLOS One magazine.
 Archaeological and osteological analyses found that the soldiers ranged in age from 15–50 years.
 Most corpses had evidence of blunt force trauma to the head while seven men had stabbing injuries.
 Most of the soldiers died from gunshot wounds inflicted by pistols and cavalry carbines.